darkstoregh/faq/index.md

 ### Can I return or exchange my FastAF purchase?

 Customers can request a return at no additional charge within 14 days of the initial delivery date.
 FastAF does not handle exchanges, only returns and refunds.
+Due to precautions related to Covid-19, beverages, snacks and face masks are non-returnable.

 ### What if I bought the item I want to return with a promo code?